-Everything You Need to Know About Gel-X ManicuresMarch 29, 2023
+Everything You Need to Know About Gel-X ManicuresNovember 03, 2023

 Chances are you’ve heard of — and probably have tried — a standard gel or acrylic manicure.
 Gel nails are popular due to their ability to stay looking great for a week or more without chipping or breaking, while acrylics give you the appearance of long, perfectly shaped nails with the same long-lasting abilities (and then some).
 Though pricier than a regular manicure, gel and acrylic nails are often worth it for the long-lasting effect.
 After all, when you get a cute new mani, you don’t want it to chip the next day.

 There is, however, a downside to faux nails.
 The state of your natural nails when you take them off can be seriously diminished (read: dry, brittle, weak and more susceptible to breakage.)
 That’s where Gel-X comes in.
 Gel-X manicures are a fairly new type of nail treatment that give you the strength of gel and the length of acrylics, minus the damage to your natural nails.
-Ahead, Eunice Park, licensed nail tech and research and development manager of Aprés Nail, and celebrity manicurist Elle Gerstein answer all of our questions about Gel-X nails.
+Ahead, we’re breaking down everything you need to know about gel-x manicures.

 What Is a Gel-X Manicure?

 “Gel-X is a full-coverage soft gel extension service,” says Park.
 “Invented by Aprés Nail in 2017, Gel-X allows you to create beautiful and durable extensions easily and quickly.”
 According to Gerstein, Gel-X is “a full-coverage gel that has already been sculpted while off of the hand to create a full nail extension with gel when applied.”
-Since the Gel-X nail tips are pre-formed to your preferred length and shape, the application process is quick and easy.
-Gel-X nails give you the best of both worlds in that they’re strong and long-lasting, but they can also be easily soaked off using acetone the way you would remove normal gel polish, says Park.
+Since the Gel-X nail extensions are pre-formed to your preferred length and shape, the application process is quick and easy.
+A Gel-X manicure gives you the best of both worlds in that the extensions are strong and long-lasting, but they can also be easily soaked off using acetone the way you would remove normal gel polish, says Park.